Prevention and Intervention Programs

 Community Partnership: "We advocate and support the building of strong and viable partnerships with law enforcement, all members of the criminal justice systems and the community we serve for the purpose of achieving the highest level of public safety for our citizens."

-The Community Programs Team turns this value statement into action.
+The Prevention and Intervention Programs Team turns this value statement into action.
 The initiatives listed below demonstrate our collective commitment to public service and crime prevention.

 The San Diego County District Attorney’s Youth Advisory Board (YAB) was created in 2008 to tackle the issues affecting San Diego youth the most.
 The board began at Lincoln High School, following the death of two promising teens in the Lincoln Park Community.
 YAB not only identifies problems affecting students, but also challenges students to find solutions through close mentorship and mutual advising.
 The hard work and dedication of YAB students have resulted in the production of the following campaigns: